 If your timepiece has a mechanical movement, then it is best not to put the clock in reverse.
 If your timepiece is a quartz movement, you are probably safe to turn it backward.
 If you have a very old cuckoo clock, it may not even go in reverse without breaking the mechanism.

-How often do you wind a Howard Miller mantel clock?
+How often should I wind my mantel clock?

-How do you wind an 8 day clock?
+How do you wind a 2 hole clock?